Iqbal Hossain (footballer): International career

-Bangladesh national team

 Iqbal was a key player in the Bangladesh team, for coach Samir Shaker.
 Iqbal was known as a very skilled and hardworking footballer in his playing life.
 He first came into the national team limelight during the 1999 SAFF Gold Cup, were Bangladesh reached the final, only to suffer a 1–0 defeat against India.
 During the 1999 South Asian Game, he had to face three dope tests during the tournament, which Bangladesh ended up winning.
-According to Iqbal, one of the team's players were usually selected by lottery for a dope test and unfortunately for him, he was selected for test three times during the tournament, both before the semi finals and final.
+According to Iqbal, one of the team's players were usually selected by lottery for a dope test and unfortunately for him, he was selected for test three times during the tournament, both before the semi-finals and final.
 He also stated that even after the nations victory in the final, against hosts Nepal, the officials asked for him to attend another dope test.

-After retirement

-Bangladesh Football Federation
+Post-playing career

-After retirement Iqbal won the BFF elections in 2012 and 2016 as an executive member.
-He was also in charge of managing the Bangladesh national team during 2015 SAFF Championship in India, and also during the 2015 Bangabandhu Cup which was held in Dhaka.
+Iqbal won the BFF elections in 2012 and 2016 as an executive member.
+He was team manager (team leader) of the Bangladesh national team during 2015 SAFF Championship in India, and also during the 2015 Bangabandhu Cup which was held in Dhaka.

-On 14 March 2021, He was named the team Manager for the Bangladesh under Jamie Day for the 2021 Three Nations Cup, held in Nepal.
+On 14 March 2021, he was once again made the team manager for the national team, this time under Jamie Day for the 2021 Three Nations Cup, held in Nepal.

-On 9 March 2022, the Bangladesh Football Federation reappointed Iqbal as the Bangladesh team manager under new coach Javier Cabrera.
+On 9 March 2022, the BFF reappointed Iqbal as team manager under national team head coach, Javier Cabrera.